Iranians in Malaysia say banks close their accounts as U.S. sanctions bite

 The U.S. State Department did not immediately respond to a request for comment.
 A spokesman for Malaysia’s prime minister did not respond to Reuters’ questions.

-Many Iranians said they knew of dozens of compatriots who had received notices from CIMB and RHB Bank (RHBC.KL).
+Many Iranians said they knew of dozens of compatriots who had received notices from CIMB and RHB Bank.

 “We regret to inform (you) that we are unable to continue the banking relationship,” CIMB said in identical notices reviewed by Reuters.